Skip to content

 Orange not measured 17.5 1.0

-Currently, research on fisetin is still based on animal studies, but the first studies on humans are already being carried out.
-We will show you in which areas of science Fisetin is being researched:
+Currently, research into fisetin is still based on animal studies, but the first studies on humans are already being carried out.
+We will show you in which areas of science fisetin is being researched:

-The Alzheimer's disease is a serious and chronic disease of the brain caused by the deposition of a substance called amyloid -Beta and the excessive phosphorylation of proteins called tau in the brain is characterized.
-This accumulation leads to problems with brain function, particularly memory and cognition.
+The Alzheimer's disease is a serious and chronic brain disease caused by the deposition of a substance known as amyloid-beta designated substance and the excessive phosphorylation of proteins called tau in the brain This Accumulation leads to problems with brain function, especially memory and cognition.

-In a study on mice, researchers examined the protective effects of Fisetin on the brains of mice, particularly in relation to Alzheimer's disease.
+In a study on mice, the researchers investigated the protective effect of fisetin on the brains of mice, particularly in relation to Alzheimer's.
 They used a model of Alzheimer's disease in which mice were injected with amyloid beta.
 This injection led to the well-known memory and synapse problems, as well as inflammation in the brain and degeneration of neurons.

 The mice were then treated with fisetin, which was injected into the body (not directly into the brain).
-This treatment began one day after the amyloid beta injection and lasted two weeks.
-The researchers found that the molecule significantly reduced the accumulation of amyloid beta as well as the hyperphosphorylation of tau proteins in the mouse brain.
-In addition, it contributed to the improvement of synaptic function, which led to an improvement in the mice's memory performance.
+This treatment began one day after the amyloid beta injection and lasted for two weeks.
+The researchers found that the molecule Accumulation of amyloid-beta and hyperphosphorylation of tau proteins in the mouse brain were significantly reduced.
+In addition, it contributed to the improvement of synaptic function which led to an improvement in the memory performance of the mice.

-Another mechanism by which fisetin may exert its anti-inflammatory effects is through modulation of signaling pathways involved in inflammatory responses.
-In cell cultures, fisetin appears to inhibit the activation of NF-kB (nuclear factor kappa B), an important regulator of the inflammatory response, and the activity of signaling pathway proteins such as MAP kinases and PI3K/ Acts that are involved in inflammatory processes modulate.
+Another mechanism by which fisetin may exert its anti-inflammatory effect is the modulation of signaling pathwaysinvolved in inflammatory reactions.
+In cell cultures, fisetin appears to activate NF-kB (nuclear factor kappa B) inhibit, an important regulator of the inflammatory response, and the activity of Signaling pathway proteins such as MAP kinases and PI3K/Akt, which are involved in inflammatory processes involved, modulate.

-In addition, fisetin has shown that it can regulate the activity of inflammatory cells such as macrophages and neutrophils by reducing the release of inflammatory mediators such as nitric oxide (NO) and prostaglandins.
+In addition, fisetin has been shown to regulate the activity of inflammatory cells such as macrophages and neutrophils by increasing the release of inflammatory mediators such as nitric oxide (NO) and prostaglandins reduced.

 Fisetin & Longevity

-In mouse studies, administration of fisetin in late life resulted in restoration of tissue homeostasis, reduction of age-related pathologies and extension of mean and maximum lifespan.
+In studies with mice, administration of Fisetin in late life to restore tissue homeostasis, a reduction in age-related pathologies and an extension of the average and maximum life span.

-Even when given to rodents for the equivalent of 75 human years, fisetin was able to extend lifespan by 10%.
-These results are likely due to the effect of fisetin on the Hallmarks of Aging.
-The researchers were able to prove that fisetin has a life-extending effect not only in mice, but also in flies and worms.
-The life-extending effect in the animal studies is probably due to the activation of the sirtuins .
-This family of genes, also often referred to as longevity genes, is the focus of aging research.
-Other molecules that are also sirtuin activators include:b. the David Sinclair researched Resveratrol.
+Even when given to rodents the equivalent of 75 human years, fisetin was able to extend lifespan by 10%.
+These results can probably be attributed to the effect of Fisetin on the Hallmarks of Aging The researchers were able to prove that fisetin has a life-prolonging effect not only in mice, but also in flies and worms.
+The life-prolonging effect in the animal studies is probably due to the activation of the sirtuins back.
+This family of genes, also known as longevity genes, is the focus of aging research.
+Other molecules that also belong to the sirtuin activators include David Sinclair researched resveratrol.

-So that you can better understand the molecular background, we will use the example of cellular senescence to show you how fisetin affects longevity in animal experiments.
+To help you better understand the molecular background, we will use the example of cellular senescence to show you how fisetin affects longevity in animal experiments.

-Before we explain the molecular interaction of fisetin, we first explain the concepts of senescence and senolysis.
-To put it simply, senescence refers to old cells that no longer divide and remain in a kind of intermediate state - not really dead, but not really alive either.
-Hence the nickname “zombie cells”.
+Before we explain the molecular interaction of fisetin, we will first explain the terms senescence and senolysis.
+To put it simply, senescence refers to old cells that no longer divide and remain in a kind of intermediate stage - not really dead, but not really alive either.
+Hence the nickname "zombie cells".

-We find these senescent cells in our body at every stage of life and under certain circumstances they can even be useful.
-As you get older, however, too many of these “zombic cells” probably accumulate and the body can no longer keep up with the elimination, or senolysis, of these cells.
+We find these senescent cells in our body at every stage of life and under certain circumstances they can even be beneficial.
+As we age, however, too many of these “zombic cells” probably accumulate and the body can no longer keep up with the elimination, or senolysis, of these cells..
 This increase in senescent cells leads to an activation of tissue hormones and messenger substances, which are summarized under the name SAPS.
-Animal studies in particular have shown that eliminating “zombie cells” led to a longer and healthier life.
-The molecules that can help the body detect and eliminate such “zombie cells” are called senolytics.
+Animal studies in particular have shown that the elimination of the "zombie cells" leads to a longer and healthier life.
+The molecules that can help the body to detect and eliminate such "zombie cells" are called senolytics.

-Senolytic therapy, which aims at the selective elimination of senescent cells, has attracted much attention in recent years.
-Much of this is still theory and has only been tested on animals.
+Senolytic therapy, which aims to selectively eliminate senescent cells, has attracted a lot of attention in recent years.
+Much of it is still theoretical and has only been tested on animals.

-According to this Paper the senolytic potency of fisetin is higher than that of comparable flavonoids.
+After this paper The senolytic potency of fisetin is higher than that of comparable flavonoids.
 One study showed that fisetin could destroy senescent cells in old mice and improve both their health and lifespan.

 One of the molecular mechanisms behind the extension of lifespan in animal experiments is probably the DAF-16-induced stress response and induced autophagy.
-The altered autophagy is one of the hallmarks of aging and a reversal of this could therefore be one of the molecular reasons for the effects of fisetin in longevity research.
+The altered autophagy is one of the hallmarks of aging and reversing this could be one of the molecular reasons for the effects of fisetin in longevity research.

 Did you know?
-By autophagy we mean the body's ability to sort out “old cells”, as happens, for example, when fasting happens.
+Autophagy is the body’s ability to remove “old cells”, as happens, for example, in Fast happens.

-Quercesome - 20-fold increased bioavailability compared to conventional quercetin powder.
+Quercesome - 20 times higher bioavailability compared to conventional quercetin powder.
 Thanks to phospholipids from sunflower and natural vitamin C.

 Fisetin is generally considered to be well tolerated.
-As with all dietary supplements, side effects can occur, especially at higher dosages.
+As with all dietary supplements, side effects can occur, especially at higher doses.
 These include:

-• Gastrointestinal problems: Some people may experience gastrointestinal problems such as stomach pain, nausea or diarrhea after taking Fisetin Dietary supplements Gastrointestinal problems experience.
+• Gastrointestinal complaints: Some people may experience dietary supplements Experience gastrointestinal problems such as stomach pain, nausea or diarrhea.

-• Drug Interactions: Fisetin could potentially interact with certain medications, particularly those that affect blood clotting, such as: b Blood thinners (anticoagulants).
+• Drug interactions: Fisetin could potentially interact with certain medications, especially those that affect blood clotting, such as blood thinners (anticoagulants).
 This could increase the risk of bleeding.

 Conclusion